-24. EQUITY SETTLED SHARE-BASED TRANSACTIONS
+25. EQUITY SETTLED SHARE-BASED TRANSACTIONS

-Pursuant to the shareholders' resolutions passed on 14 December 2010, the Company adopted a share options scheme ("the Scheme") whereby the directors of the Company are authorised to grant options to selected eligible persons as incentives or rewards for their contribution or potential contribution to the Group and/or to recruit and retain high caliber eligible persons and attract human resources that are valuable to the Group.
+Pursuant to the shareholders' resolutions passed on 14 December 2010 which expired on 13 December 2020, the Company adopted a share options scheme ("the Scheme") whereby the directors of the Company were authorised to grant options to selected eligible persons as incentives or rewards for their contribution or potential contribution to the Group and/or to recruit and retain high caliber eligible persons and attract human resources that are valuable to the Group.